KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_emissiveStrength/README.md

 and `emissiveTexture` controls, permitting the strength to vary across the surface of the material.
 Supplying values above 1.0 for `emissiveStrength` can have an influence on reflections, tonemapping, blooming, and more.

+### Physical Units

-For systems where a physical light unit is needed, the units for `emissiveStrength` are kilonits (thousands of nits, where a nit is candela per square meter: **1000 cd/m<sup>2</sup>**).
-This is intended to be roughly equivalent to a very bright display screen.
+For implementations where a physical light unit is needed, the units for `emissiveStrength` are candela per square

-Specifying the default value of `1.0` for `emissiveStrength` should not produce any change from glTF's core emissive material parameters.
-[Unless the implementation can do something with the physical units defined?]

-[Alternative: we could default emissiveStrength to 1000 and have it specified in terms of nits.]
+meter: **cd / m<sup>2</sup>**, sometimes called *nits*.
+The default value is 100 nits.

+### Non-Physical Units

+For implementations where a physical unit is not needed, the value is treated as a *percentage*.
+The default value of 100 corresponds to 100%, indicating no change in brightness from the core glTF material emissive settings.
+Values greater than 100% are encouraged, permitting a material's emission to become brighter than what is possible without this extension.

 ## Extending Materials